microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-01.md

 Some students may struggle with this particular task if they do not have previous experience with SQL Server.
 If that is the case, please make sure you guide them on how to create an empty database (as the key goal of the challenge is to learn Azure Monitor, not SQL Server).

->**Note** Use SQL Auth with the username being sqladmin and password being whatever you used during deployment
+>**Note** Use SQL Authentication with the username being `sqladmin` and password being whatever you used during deployment

 >**Note** The `XX` in each resource name will vary based on the Azure region the eShopOnWeb Azure environment has been deployed to.